orbit-online/upkg/README.md

 `upkg uninstall -g` uninstalls a globally installed package (must be shorthand) and all its commands (see [commands](#commands)).

+`upkg list` shows the installed packages.
+When using `-g` for "global", package dependencies are not listed.

 `upkg root` is a utility function for scripts in order to build `source` paths (see [Including dependencies](#including-dependencies)).